US Intel: Coronavirus Not Manmade, Still Studying Lab Theory

 "The IC will continue to rigorously examine emerging information and intelligence to determine whether the outbreak began through contact with infected animals or if it was the result of an accident at a laboratory in Wuhan.”

+Trump on Thursday again blamed China for not doing enough to contain the coronavirus.

+“We just got hit by a vicious virus that should never have been allowed to escape China,” he said during an Oval Office meeting with New Jersey Gov. Phil Murphy.

-Trump addressed the theory earlier this month, saying, “More and more, we’re hearing the story."
-Secretary of State Mike Pompeo added, “The mere fact that we don’t know the answers — that China hasn’t shared the answers — I think is very, very telling.”
+Earlier this month, Trump addressed the lab theory saying, “More and more, we’re hearing the story."
+Secretary of State Mike Pompeo added at the time, “The mere fact that we don’t know the answers — that China hasn’t shared the answers — I think is very, very telling.”

 Pompeo also pressed China to let outside experts into the lab “so that we can determine precisely where this virus began.”